 About the Prize

 The Center for Civil War Research established the Wiley-Silver Prize in Civil War History in 2011.
-The Center presents the prize to the best first book, thereby recognizing and encouraging new and emerging scholars in the history of the American Civil War.
+The Center presents the prize to the best first book published the preceding year, thereby recognizing and encouraging new and emerging scholars in the history of the American Civil War.
 The prize is named for two distinguished former members of the University's History Department faculty, Bell Irvin Wiley and James W. Silver.

 Scholars awarded the prize receive $2000 and an invitation to speak at the University with an additional $500 honorarium.
 In addition to press releases, the Center also purchases advertising space in the field's two journals, Civil War History and The Journal of the Civil War Era to announce the winning entry.